dai-yamashita/Katana/readme.md

       // Also will save session id in the cookie with key_name from config Response.send('You have visited this page '+ counter +' times');
     }

+## Logging

+Katana uses [winston](https://github.com/flatiron/winston) module to log.
+Available as `App.Log` you could add more transports or options to it.
+Check official docs for this.

 ## Examples